osxmidi/LinVst/README.md

 It's also possible with most plugins to make a folder and install the windows vst's into it.

-Start linvstconvert (in the convert folder) and then select the linvst.so file in the embedded folder.
+Start linvstconvert (in the convert folder) and then select the linvst.so file.

 Point linvstconvert to the folder containing the windows vst's and hit the Start (Convert) button.